Main Article Content

 seasonal allergic rhinitis, children, quality of life, symptoms, cetirizine.

 Background and aim Seasonal allergic rhinitis (SAR) is a common disease in childhood that is characterized by bothersome symptoms and impaired quality of life (QoL).
 As histamine is the pivotal pathogenic mediator in SAR, antihistamines are the first-line option in the treatment.
 Cetirizine is a well-known effective antihistamine.
-The current real-life study aimed to investigate the effectiveness of a 4-week continuous cetirizine treatment in a group of Italian children with SAR.
+This real-life pilot study aimed to investigate the effectiveness of a 4-week continuous cetirizine treatment in a group of Italian children with SAR.

 Methods Total symptom score (TSS) and the Pediatric Rhinoconjunctivitis Quality of Life Questionnaire (PRQLQ) were assessed at baseline and the end of the treatment.